-- To save a project, click on the Save icon in the Quick Access toolbar, or select File > Save (Short-cut: Ctrl+S). - To export the project for distribution to all team member, select File > Export.
+To save a project, click on the Save icon in the Quick Access toolbar, or select File > Save (Short-cut: cmd+S).

+To export the project for distribution to all team member, select Project > Export > Project.
 See also Project Transfer.